Show your love for the Ocean – #BreakUpWithPlastic

 Here are some facts:

-• Plastic generally takes between 450 and 1,000 years to decompose and plastic waste is suffocating our ocean.
+• Single Use Plastic Litter can take between 450 and 1,000 years to decompose depending on its make-up, and it never fully disappears, but instead breaks down into smaller microplastic pieces, and plastic waste is suffocating our ocean.

-Moreover, according to the Ocean Conservancy Coastal Clean-Up report 2023 these were the most common items found on the Irish Coast:
+Moreover, according to the Ocean Conservancy Coastal Clean-Up Report 2025 these were the most common items found on the Irish Coast:

 A love that keeps on giving – Ireland Deposit Return Scheme

-Starting February 1st, 2024, Ireland is rolling the Deposit Return Scheme – where your plastic bottles and cans with the return symbol on, come with a small deposit… giving them a taste of commitment.
-When you return these recyclable exes to a designated location, you get your deposit back, and our ocean gets some love.
+On February 1st, 2024, Ireland rolled out the Deposit Return Scheme, an initiative where plastic bottles and cans with the return symbol on, come with a small deposit to be paid.
+When you return these recyclables to a return location, you get your deposit back, and our ocean gets some love.

 Internationally, Deposit Return Schemes have proven successful in reducing litter.
 By attaching a small monetary value on these drinks containers, there is more incentive for consumers to return them, rather than creating waste or littering our environment.